 Very few achieve excellence.
 Excellence and perfection are temporary states.
 However, companies use them as carrots to drive performance.
 It keeps people working hard to achieve the goal; it’s good for company productivity and the bottom line.
 After all, that’s how to maximize your human resources.
 However, it’s not good for the employee’s long-term health and wellness.
 This strategy is helpful for corporate performance.

 Perhaps one of the greatest enemies hindering our progress is greed.
 The goals of excellence and perfection have a short-term effect.
 People think the objective must be reachable.
 In the long run, unrealistic goals are not motivators.
 They are the source of stress, which is a health concern.
-Yet, most companies’ strategy is to raise the bar for performance constantly.
+Yet, most companies’ strategy is to constantly raise the bar for performance.

 Scientific Discovery and Perfection